Oven-Baked Cajun Sticky Ribs

 Instructions

 - Before you’re ready to cook the ribs, make the basting sauce.
-In a medium saucepan combine the garlic, scallions, ketchup, molasses, butter, vinegar, mustard, or hot sauce and stir over medium heat until the butter is melted.
+In a medium saucepan, combine the garlic, scallions, ketchup, molasses, butter, vinegar, mustard, and hot sauce and stir over medium heat until the butter is melted.
 Let simmer for another 15 minutes or so.
 You can make this ahead of time and reheat.

 - Remove the pans from the oven and drain off any remaining water.
 Baste the ribs generously with the sauce.
 Baste them on all sides with the sauce and bake for another 1/2 hour in the oven, bone side down.
 You can put them under the broiler for the last 2 minutes or so to give them a nicely caramelized top (watch them carefully so they don’t burn!).